Committees

 Suraj Timilsina, MD, Davis, CA (2026)

-The Committee on Rheumatology Training and Workforce Issues shall concern itself with developing curricula and other educational tools for trainees in rheumatology, designing and implementing career development programs, monitoring career opportunities in rheumatology, providing networking opportunities and resources for rheumatology training program directors, and monitoring rheumatology workforce trends.
+The Committee on Training shall concern itself with developing educational resources for rheumatology learners and educators, creating opportunities for networking and collaboration among rheumatology training program directors, faculty, educational scholars, and rheumatology trainees, promoting career development in rheumatology education, and collaborating with other committees and external organizations in support of rheumatology education and training.
 The Committee shall organize and establish subcommittees and task forces as the Committee deems necessary or appropriate to carry out its objectives, subject to the approval of the Board of Directors or the Executive Committee and Executive Vice President.

 Committee Member Time Commitments